borisdj/EFCore.BulkExtensions/README.md

 **BulkInsertOrUpdateOrDelete** effectively [synchronizes](https://www.mssqltips.com/sqlservertip/1704/using-merge-in-sql-server-to-insert-update-and-delete-at-the-same-time/) table rows with input data.<br>
 Those in Db that are not found in the list will be deleted.<br>
 For Sqlite Not supported since lite only has UPSERT statement.
-Way to achieve there sync functionality is to Select existing data from DB, split list into sublists and call separately Bulk methods for BulkInsertOrUpdate and Delete.
+Way to achieve there sync functionality is to Select or BulkRead existing data from DB, split list into sublists and call separately Bulk methods for BulkInsertOrUpdate and Delete.

 **BulkRead** does SELECT and JOIN based on one or more Unique columns that are specified in Config `UpdateByProperties`.<br>
 More info in the [Example](https://github.com/borisdj/EFCore.BulkExtensions#read-example) at the bottom.
-Currently not supported for Sqlite.<br>

 Note: Bulk ops have optional argument *Type type* that can be set to type of Entity if list has dynamic runtime objects or is inhereted from Entity class.